 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
-These can be found in the school's staff code of conduct.
+This guidance can be found in the Staff Codes of conduct (School specific and NCC).